dslab-epfl/svshi/README.md

-# smartinfra
+# Formal Verification for Smart Infrastructure

-Formal verification for smart buildings
+This project is about developing a platform/runtime/toolchain for developing and running formally verified smart infrastructures, such as smart buildings, smart cities, etc.